Cephra/blog/content/about.md

 #### Personal opinions only

 Please note that everything shared on this blog reflects my personal perspective and opinions.
-This is not a professional or official outlet; it's just me sharing what I'm passionate about.
+This is **not** a professional or official outlet; it's just me sharing what I'm passionate about.

+#### No job offers please

+Also note that I'm not looking for any kind of job offers.
+I'm not acting as a professional here.

 #### Your privacy matters